Sacred Circle Tarot Reviews

 Based on the Celtic Pagan perspective, the Sacred Circle Tarot uses photographs of sacred sites, as well as traditional plant and animal associations from Ancient Britain.
 The artwork is a mixture of hand drawings, photography, and computer generated images which doesn't always blend well, but overall the deck is quite charming.

-Talk about the Sacred Circle Tarot with others
+See card images from the Sacred Circle Tarot

 Review by Amanda Hamilton